Prevention. Outreach. Shelter.

 Criminal Court Advocacy

 The Intervention Project for Domestic Assault (IPDA) is Women's Shelter, Inc.'s criminal court advocacy and offender monitoring program.
 A trained, dedicated IPDA advocate is available to guide victims through the criminal court process when a partner is charged with domestic assault.
-Through the IPDA program, Women's Shelter, Inc. is also able to track cases through the system and discover patterns and trends in our area.« Back to top
+Through the IPDA program, Women's Shelter, Inc. is also able to track cases through the system and discover patterns and trends in our area.
+Her office is located at the Olmsted County Government Center, Victim Services.« Back to top

 Childcare is offered on-site during the week and is provided by a trained Children's Advocate.
 Childcare is free of charge to women staying at the shelter who have general appointments, housing appointments, and interviews.
 Childcare is also offered during the weekly Support and Information Groups.